 All formal multiple party contracts covered by this code shall be approved by the Clerk of Court Legal Counsel.

 When an award is not made to the lowest responsible bidder, a statement of the reason shall be prepared and made a part of the record when bids are obtained through the formal bid process.

-If the same price, quality, and service are received from more than one bidder, the purchase or contract shall be awarded to a local responsible bidder.
-Local bidder is defined as a bidder whose business is located within Broward County.
+If the same price, quality, and service are received from more than one bidder, the purchase, or contract shall be awarded to a local responsible bidder.
+A local bidder is defined as a bidder whose business is located within Broward County.
 If there is a tie bid among local bidders, then the Clerk of Court shall determine which bid is selected.